keejelo/EasyDialogBox/README.md

 Produces this:

 <img src="example.png" alt="example.png" />
-<i>This is the default style, but it can of course be customized as you wish with optional flags, and even further with css.</i>
+(This is the default style, but it can of course be customized as you wish with <a href="https://keejelo.github.io/EasyDialogBox/documentation.html#paramTable">optional flags</a>, and even further with css)
 <br /><br />

 See more examples: https://keejelo.github.io/EasyDialogBox/documentation.html#js_example